← Back to projects

 Signal Conflict Detection

-KSI-PIY-01's title says 'Automated Inventory' but its metadata says automation_status: No. A human skimming the SSP template would likely classify this as technical.
-The pipeline's constraint — 'source metadata must win over prose' — catches the contradiction.
-This class of error scales linearly with analyst fatigue and nonlinearly with control count.
+KSI-PIY-01's title says "Automated Inventory."
+Its metadata says automation_status: No. A human skimming the SSP template classifies it as technical nine times out of ten.
+The pipeline's rule, source metadata wins over prose, catches the contradiction every time.
+This kind of error scales linearly with analyst fatigue and faster than linearly with control count.

 04

-Cross-layer consistency checks verify that every requirement_id appears exactly once across all layers.
-When the 3PAO asks 'show me how you determined this control is covered,' the answer is a traceable chain: Layer 1 classification, Layer 2 AWS mapping, Layer 3 Vanta comparison, Layer 4 gap confirmation.
-Industry consensus: audit cycle time drops 40-60% with pre-structured evidence.
+Cross-layer consistency checks verify every requirement_id appears exactly once across all layers.
+When the 3PAO asks "show me how you determined this control is covered," the answer is a traceable chain.
+Layer 1 classification, Layer 2 AWS mapping, Layer 3 Vanta comparison, Layer 4 gap confirmation.
+Industry consensus says audit cycle time drops 40 to 60% with pre-structured evidence like this.

 05